Connecticut Dog-Friendly Travel Guide

 1. Stowe’s Seafood

+Stowe’s Seafood is a local classic and favorite of West Haven.
+It’s a must-stop if you’re a seafood lover.
+Their menu features all the classics of a New England crab shack.
 Your dog is welcome to join you as you eat in the outdoor seating area.
-But, Stowe’s gets busy and it closes in the early evening, so if you want a taste of this local place, you’ll want to show up early.
+But, Stowe’s gets busy and it closes in the early evening.
+So, if you want a taste of this local place, you’ll want to show up early.

 2. The Place

 This popular hangout is located in Guilford and is truly “The Place”.
-It’s only open in the evenings during the summer, so if your travels bring you nearby during the operating season, be sure to stop in for a taste of steaks, seafood, and more.
+It’s only open in the evenings during the summer.
+So, if your travels bring you nearby during the operating season, be sure to stop in for a taste of steaks, seafood, and more.

-It’s an open-air environment and your dog is welcome to join you!
-There is also a bring your own anything kind of vibe where you are welcome to bring drinks, sides, or whatever else you want to go with your order.
+It’s an open-air environment, and your dog is welcome to join you!
+There is also a bring-your-own-anything kind of vibe where you are welcome to bring drinks, sides, or whatever else you want to go with your order.

 3. Captain Scott’s Lobster Dock

 If you head near New London, Captain Scott’s Lobster Dock is a must-stop.
 You order from a window and then enjoy your food at picnic tables, so your dog is more than welcome to join you.
+This place offers fantastic seafood fare, including Lobster Bisque and other delicious delicacies.
+Plus, it won 1st place in 2018’s Best of Reader’s Choice, so you know it’s a favorite of locals and travelers alike.

 4. Flipside Burgers and Bar

-So, you can choose a burger, tacos, or something else for yourself and chicken or other dog treats for your dog from their menu.
+Flipside Burgers and Bar has two locations – one located in Fairfield and one located in Milford.
+They’re known for their delicious burgers and dog-friendly outdoor patio tables.
+They even have a dog menu!
+So, you can choose a burger, tacos, or something else for yourself, and chicken or other dog treats for your dog from their menu.
 They even have ice cream for dogs!

 5. Brendan’s 101

+Should your travels take you near Norwalk near a mealtime, consider stopping by Brendan’s 101.
+This place features classic pub fare as well as the notorious New England seafood.
 Not only is it located in a historic setting, but it also has dog-friendly patio seating.
 So, you and your dog can relax and enjoy the beautiful scenery while you try out some of the local flavors.

-Traveling with your dog doesn’t have to be stressful.
-Planning ahead and using a dog-friendly travel guide to assist in your research can help make for smoother sailing throughout your trip.
-Here’s to safe travels, happy trails, and wagging tails on all of your adventures!
+Planning ahead can help make for smoother sailing throughout your trip.
+If you’re headed to a different state, check out the other dog-friendly travel guides available to kickstart planning your trip.
+Here’s to safe travels, happy trails, and wagging tails on all of your adventures; no matter where they take you!